 Lotte Petri lives north of Copenhagen in the small seaside town of Hornbæk.
 Following the immediate success of her first novel, Den 5.
 Plage (The Fifth Plague), which was published in 2009, she was nominated for the Danske Banks Debutantpris, a literary award for first-time writers.

 She has a Master of Arts and a BCom in Economics and Marketing.
 She worked as head of marketing for the Danish Chamber of Commerce, located in the famous Børsbygningen in Copenhagen, for many years before deciding to embark on a career as an author.
 Since then she has written seven crime novels and one novella, all of which have garnered rave reviews.
 Her most recent crime novel, Black Notice, was named digital series of the year, and when Djævlens værk (The Devil’s Work) was published she was shortlisted as one of the 10 best crime authors in Denmark, featuring alongside names such as Jussi A. Olsen.
+Also in 2019 she was shortlistet along the best crime writers.
 Lotte Petri chairs the board of the Danish Authors’ Society and is a board member for the Danish Crime Academy.
 Petri often makes research trips to find inspiration for her crime novels, most recently visiting Gotland, Norway and Greenland.
 Lotte Petri also works closely with the police and forensic pathologists, whose help contributes to the criminal intrigue in her books.

 The Devil’s work is to be published in Germany in 2020 (by Goldmann Verlag/Random house) and a second volume in the series will also be published at the German market and the rights are also sold to Inter in Kroatia and Euromedia (Czech Republik).